Kariyilakkattu Pole: Plot

 Achuthankutty decides to question Shilpa and her mother again, with more brutal methods.
 His brother Anil unsuccessfully tries to change his mind.
-Anil finally confesses his love for Shilpa, became jealous of Harikrishnan and killed him.
+Anil finally confesses his love for Shilpa.
+He then reveals that it was he who had murdered Harikrishnan out of jealousy but that it was an accident.
 He then commits suicide, leaving a bewildered Achuthankutty staring at his corpse.
-Achuthankutty burns Anil's suicide note.
+Achuthankutty burns Anil's suicide note and declares that he is unable to find the culprit.